En-ROADS User Guide

 Key Dynamics🔗

-Price-Demand Feedback.
-Taxing coal also slightly reduces energy demand (see graphs “Total Primary Energy” and “Cost of Energy”).
+• Price-Demand Feedback.
+Discouraging coal also slightly reduces energy demand (see graphs “Total Primary Energy” and “Average Price of Energy to Consumers”).
 When energy prices are higher, people tend to use energy more efficiently and conserve energy.
 However, tax policies must be implemented with considerations for poor and working-class communities who can be negatively impacted by high energy prices.
 Learn more.

 Potential Co-Benefits of Discouraging Coal🔗